AsherJingkongChen/codeslide/packages/codeslide-cli/docs/REFERENCE.md

 2. Type `npm i -g codeslide-cli` on the command line

 # List of Options
-Run `codeslide-cli --help` on the command line:
+Type `codeslide-cli --help` on the command line:
 ```
 Usage: codeslide-cli [options]

+Example: codeslide-cli -c ./config.cs.json -o ./output.cs.html

 Make a HTML or PDF slideshow for code snippets with a JSON configuration.
-See README for more information:
+Go to home page for more information:
 https://github.com/AsherJingkongChen/codeslide/tree/main/packages/codeslide-cli/

 Options: